How to contest a Will

 Plus, if your claim is made late, there might end up being no estate to claim against if the executor finishes distributing the estate first.

-There are two key areas you need to clarify with your lawyer before you can begin negotiating your settlement:
+There are two key areas you need to clarify with your Will dispute lawyer before you can begin negotiating your settlement:

 - your eligibility